-Whether your New Year’s resolutions include exercising, eating better or just the catch-all of “getting healthy,” chances are vitamins and herbal supplement are playing a key role in what you hope to accomplish this year.
+Whether your fitness goals include exercising, eating better or just the catch-all of “getting healthy,” chances are vitamins and herbal supplements are playing a key role in what you hope to accomplish.

 Well, we’ve got some news for you…and while it won’t help thin your waistline, it could help fatten your wallet by helping you avoid going down a rabbit hole chasing the next elixir to achieve optimal health.